sjmercene/osTicket-Help-Desk-Lab/README.md

 <img src="https://github.com/sjmercene/osTicket-Help-Desk-Lab/blob/osTicket-Help-Desk-Lab-Images/10.Login%20Success.JPG" width="700">

-Successfully deployed and accessed the osTicket admin panel.
-Verified functionality by viewing and managing tickets through the web interface.
+After completing the installation, I accessed the osTicket admin panel to verify the system was fully operational.

+From the dashboard, I was able to view and manage tickets, confirming that the application, web server, and database were all working together correctly.
+I also created a test ticket to confirm that data was being written to the database successfully.

 Accessed via: `http://localhost/osTicket`